LERCAutomation/DataExtractor-UserGuide/introduction/introduction.rst

 * Details on the display and labelling of output from individual data layers where relevant.

 Using this configuration file, each individual LERC can tailor the Data Extractor Tool to its individual requirements.
 Examples of the XML file are included in the :doc:`../appendix/appendix`, and the process of setting up this file is discussed in the section on :doc:`setting up the tool <../setup/setup>`.

+Additionally to the XML file the SQL server database is set up via a number of auxiliary tables and stored procedures.
+Again, the process of configuring this is discussed in the section on :doc:`setting up the tool <../setup/setup>`.

 .. index::
 	single: Benefits